aydenp/PowerSchool-API/README.md

 To install using NPM, type: `npm install powerschool-api --save`

-## Example Usage
+## Usage

 The provided [Test script](test.js) actually provides a pretty good example of how you would log a user in and fetch data like their courses.
 Check it out for a quick getting started example.

-## Full Documentation
+## Documentation

 To take full advantage of the package, check out [the documentation](https://aydenp.github.io/PowerSchool-API/) and see of the methods and variables that are made available to you.

 ## Contributing

-This library is nowhere near completion, as useful as it currently is for retrieving information.
-If you can, you're encouraged to contribute and make a [pull request](/pulls).
+Feel free to contribute to the source code of PassEncoder to make it something even better!
+Just try to adhere to the general coding style throughout, to make it as readable as possible.

 If you find an issue in the code or while using it, [create an issue](/issues/new).
+If you can, you're encouraged to contribute and make a [pull request](/pulls).

 ## License

 This project is licensed under the [MIT license](/LICENSE).
-Please make sure you comply with its terms while using the library.
+Please make sure you comply with its terms while using it in any way.

 ## Links